smart-data-models/dataModel.TourismDestinations/TouristProfile/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     stayLength:
-      description: Property.
-Range of number of staying nights.
+      description: Range of number of staying nights
       properties:
         range:
-          description: Property.
-Value of stayLength.
-It uses the ranges defined by sortingOrder.
+          description: Value of stayLength.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of nights for stayLength.
-OrderedSet: ''1 night, 2 to 4 nights, 5 to 7 nights, 8 to 14 nights, 15 to 21 nights, 22+ nights''.'
+          description: 'Ordered set of range of nights for stayLength.
+OrderedSet: ''1 night, 2 to 4 nights, 5 to 7 nights, 8 to 14 nights, 15 to 21 nights, 22+ nights'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     totalAccommodationAndBoardExpenditure:
-      description: Property.
-Range of total amount of money invoiced by the lodging establishment in accommodation and board concepts.
+      description: Range of total amount of money invoiced by the lodging establishment in accommodation and board concepts
       properties:
         range:
-          description: Property.
-Value of totalAccommodationAndBoardExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of totalAccommodationAndBoardExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for totalAccommodationAndBoardExpenditure.
-OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €''.'
+          description: 'Ordered set of range of money amounts for totalAccommodationAndBoardExpenditure.
+OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     totalExpenditure:
-      description: Property.
-Range of total amount of money invoiced by the lodging establishment.
+      description: Range of total amount of money invoiced by the lodging establishment
       properties:
         range:
-          description: Property.
-Value of totalExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of totalExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for totalExpenditure.
-OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €''.'
+          description: 'Ordered set of range of money amounts for totalExpenditure.
+OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     totalExtraExpenditure:
-      description: Property.
-Range of total amount of money invoiced by the lodging establishment in extra concepts.
+      description: Range of total amount of money invoiced by the lodging establishment in extra concepts
       properties:
         range:
-          description: Property.
-Value of totalExtraExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of totalExtraExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for totalExtraExpenditure.
-OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €''.'
+          description: 'Ordered set of range of money amounts for totalExtraExpenditure.
+OrderedSet: ''0 to 249 €, 250 to 499 €, 500 to 749 €, 750 to 999 €, 1000 to 1499 €, 1500 to 1999 €, 2000 to 2999 €, 3000 to 3999 €, 4000 to 4999 €, 5000+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     travelPartyComposition:
-      description: 'Property.
-Composition of the travelling party based on the number of adults and children.
-Enum:''Single, Single parent, Family, Couple, Friends/Relatives''.'
+      description: 'Composition of the travelling party based on the number of adults and children.
+Enum:''Single, Single parent, Family, Couple, Friends/Relatives'''
       enum:
         - Single
         - Single parent